 Over time and depending on the conditions of use, lead acid batteries can become very sulfated and operate at only a fraction of their rated capacity.

-To avoid this, a flooded lead acid battery bank should be equalized on a regular basis.
+To avoid this, a flooded lead acid battery bank should be equalized on a periodic basis.
+This process will clean off those crystals, returning that battery plate surface area to action.
 The optimal frequency of equalization will depend on several factors, but most seasonal cottages should be equalized a couple times per year and full time homes ~4 times per year.

-Many solar charge controllers have the ability to auto-equalize; this is a good option and we recommend auto-equalizing for a short duration (ie 1 hour) every 30 to 60 days.
+Many solar charge controllers have the ability to auto-equalize; this can be a reasonable option and they can be set to do a short duration equalization (ie 1 hour) every 30 to 60 days.
 Consult your charge controller and battery manuals for more details.
+Note that auto-equalizing is not a replacement for regular inspection of specific gravity levels and also note that excessive equalization, beyond what is needed to maintain battery health, can reduce battery lifespan.

 A well designed system should be able to equalize from solar only, but depending on the season and other house loads you may need to run solar + generator to get a good equalization.

 When a battery bank becomes heavily sulfated it needs aggressive equalization.
 This is called ‘corrective equalization’.
 Corrective equalization involves charging the battery bank with a very high voltage, much higher than it would see in normal operation or even during routine equalization.
 The battery bank will get hot and it must be actively monitored to ensure that it does not exceed safe operating temperature.
 Doing so could permanently damage the batteries.
-A very heavily sulfated bank may required multiple corrective equalization cycles.
+A very heavily sulfated bank may required multiple corrective equalization cycles spread over several weeks.

 All equalization will be accompanied by the production of battery gasses.
 A flooded lead acid battery bank should have active ventilation to the outdoors to prevent those battery gasses from accumulating inside.